 22. Trade receivables

-The trade receivables (net) subject to the impairment provisions of IFRS 9 have a remaining term of up to one year and are composed as follows:
+The trade receivables subject to the impairment provisions of IFRS 9 are composed as follows:

 23. Income tax claims

-Income tax assets include refund claims of InVision AG, Düsseldorf, Germany, and InVision Software SAS, Paris, France.
+Income tax assets include refund claims of InVision Software Ltd., London, United Kingdom.

 24. Prepaid expenses and other short-term assets